-The state should consistently require that candidates in all programs provide some evidence of good academic performance.
+Michigan does not meet this goal.
+The state should require that alternate route candidates provide some evidence of good academic performance.
 The standard should be higher than what is required of traditional teacher candidates, such as a 2.75 GPA.
 The original concept behind the alternate route into teaching is that the nontraditional candidate is able to concentrate on acquiring professional knowledge and skills because he or she has demonstrated strong subject-area knowledge and/or an above-average academic background.
 The state can make accommodations for mid-career candidates.

-Kentucky should require all alternate route candidates to pass a subject-matter test.
+Michigan should require all alternate route candidates to pass a subject-matter test.
 The concept behind the alternate route into teaching is that the nontraditional candidate is able to concentrate on acquiring professional knowledge and skills because he or she has strong subject-area knowledge.
 This must be demonstrated in advance of entering the classroom.